swrggv/java-shareit/README.md

 - Maven

 # For starting project
-You have to connect darabase
+You have to connect database
 *git clone*
 *docker compose up*

 # Status
-Project is complited
+Project is completed